 Blood in the urine (hematuria), difficult or painful urination (dysuria) if the urogenital system is involved.

-Central nervous system disorders such as seizures, incoordination.
-This type of infection occurs most commonly in cats who are immunocompromised.
+Central nervous system disorders such as seizures, incoordination, which occurs most often in cats who are immunocompromised.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including if the cat has access to the outdoors.
 He may listen to the lungs with a stethoscope (auscultation).